Before we start, if you haven’t read my post on how meditation helps with creativity, head on over here first.

 - Have a space in your home where you can meditate daily.
 You don’t need to buy a fancy cushion, though you’ll likely want a cushion when you begin to have longer practices.
 A chair is fine.
 This space should be devoid of clutter and quiet (if possible).

 - Start SLOWLY.
 Aim for five days a week at five minutes per day.
-Do this for a whole month.
-Then go up to 10 minutes per day for the next month, and so on.
+Increase by five minutes each week until you’re at 20 minutes.
+Go at your own pace.
+You might like 10 minutes for several months before you up the ante.
 Many experts say that it’s best to meditate between 12-20 minutes each day to get maximum benefits, but you’ll still get benefits with five minutes.

 - Get and read Susan Piver’s slim, yet incredibly helpful, book Start Here Now.
 In it, she outlines all the benefits of meditation, some of the things that might keep us from the cushion, and outlines a great plan for getting started.